MRD8456/human-fatigue-digital-twin/README.md

  HOW IT WORKS :

- first we need explain that what a three process model actually models. three process model simply combines two separate calculations to predict one output and that is a worker Alertness level , and the two calculations  definitions are :
+ First we need explain that what a three process model actually models. three process model simply combines two separate calculations to predict one output and that is a worker Alertness level , and the two calculations  definitions are :

 Process S(Homeostatic): Models "Sleep Pressure" , which builds the longer a workers stays awake and dissipates while they sleep.